How to Start a Painting Business in 2021

 One of my favorite things about starting a painting business is the income potential.

-Because of how scalable a painting business is, you can easily grow your business with revenues over 7 figures.
+While it’s difficult to put an exact number on potential painting business profits, because of how scalable the business is, you can easily grow your painting business to revenues over 7 figures.

 By obtaining more clients, you can hire painters to help you complete jobs and grow your profits.

 Let’s do the math.